akarasavov/ClassReplacerAgent/README.md

 *overrideJar parameter*

 Defines path to overrode classes.
 The override jar should contain all classes that classNameSelector can potentially select.

+*classCount parameter*

+Defines maximum number of classes that can be replaced.
+The class transformation stops once the parameter is exceeded

 *logsDir parameter*